Subscribe to Our Newsletter

 Bryan Stevenson

-People directly affected by murder and the death penalty are not just important to our movement; they are the key voices that will help end the death penalty in North Carolina.
-It’s because of that belief that we are committed to sharing their stories in their own words.
-This page includes the stories of those who have lost loved ones to murder, those who have family members on death row, and those who work directly with people facing execution.
-We will continue to expand this story collection.
-Please get in touch if you know a story we should tell.
+People directly affected by murder and the death penalty are the key voices that will help end the death penalty in North Carolina.
+It’s because of that belief that we are committed to sharing their experiences through their own voices and creativity.
+This page includes the stories of those who have lost loved ones to murder, those who have family members on death row, those who work directly with people facing execution, and the men and women who live on North Carolina’s death row today.
+We are continuing to expand this vital collection.
+Please get in touch if you know a story we should tell or a voice we can amplify.

 Jean Parks